 It's inevitable that something will come up to change your dinner plans now and then.
 That's life, as the saying goes.
 A common scenario: You put some ground beef or steaks in the refrigerator in the morning to thaw so it was ready to cook when you got home from work.
-Then, your workday got derailed, you got pulled into meetings, and ended up working late.
-You walk in your front door hours behind schedule, and the last thing you want to do is broil or grill your beef.
-Instead, you make a quick sandwich, order in, or nibble on some fruit and forget all about the steaks sitting in the fridge.
+Then, your workday gets derailed, you get pulled into meetings and end up working late.
+You arrive home hours behind schedule, and the last thing you want to do is broil or grill.
+Instead, you make a quick sandwich, order in, or nibble on some fruit and forget all about the defrosted meat sitting in the fridge.

 Refreezing Raw Beef